 If you feel a lump in your breast, do not panic.
-Most lumps are not breast cancer, but something less serious, like a benign breast condition (more on benign breast conditions).
+Most lumps are not breast cancer, but something less serious, such as a benign (not cancer) breast condition (learn more).

 Some lumps will go away on their own.
 In younger women, lumps are often related to menstrual periods and will go away by the end of the cycle.
-However, if you find a lump, it is best to see your health care provider to be sure.
+However, if you find a lump (or any change in your breast or underarm area), it is best to see your health care provider to be sure it is not breast cancer.

-If you are unsure whether you should have a lump checked, it is best to see your provider.
-Although a lump may be nothing to worry about, you will have the peace of mind it has been checked.
+If you are unsure whether you should have a lump (or any change) checked, it is best to see a provider.
+Although a lump (or any change) may be nothing to worry about, you will have the peace of mind that it has been checked.

 Learn more about benign breast conditions.

-Nipple discharge can also be caused by an infection or other condition that needs medical treatment.
-For these reasons, if you have any nipple discharge, see your health care provider.
+Nipple discharge can also be caused by an infection or other condition that needs treatment.
+If you have any nipple discharge, see a health care provider right away.

 Pain in your breasts may be related to your menstrual period.
 However, if the pain does not go away, don't ignore it.
-Although pain is rarely a sign of breast cancer, it is best to see your provider.
+Although pain is rarely a sign of breast cancer, it is best to see your provider to be sure.

 Learn more about the warning signs of breast cancer.